Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-For one-dimensional SDE's with H\"older-$p$ diffusion coefficients, the famous Girsanov example (see Section V.26 of \cite{RW:DMM}) showed the necessity of the condition $p\geq \frac{1}{2}$ for pathwise uniqueness of solutions.
-The sufficiency was later confirmed in the seminal work \cite{YW:SDE} by Yamada and Watanabe as far as the cases with sufficiently regular drift coefficients are concerned.
-In fact, the work \cite{YW:SDE} showed that a finite-dimensional SDE defined by
+For one-dimensional SDEs with H\"older-$p$ diffusion coefficients, the famous Girsanov example (see Section V.26 of Rogers and Williams \cite {RWDMM}) shows the necessity of the condition $p\geq\frac{1}{2}$ for pathwise uniqueness of solutions.
+The sufficiency was later confirmed in the seminal work Yamada and Watanabe \cite{YWSDE} as far as the cases with sufficiently regular drift coefficients are concerned.
+In fact, the work \cite{YWSDE} showed that a finite-dimensional SDE defined by

-enjoys pathwise uniqueness as long as all $b_i$'s are Lipschitz continuous and each $\sigma_i$ is H\"older $p$-continuous, for any $p\geq \frac{1}{2}$.
+enjoys pathwise uniqueness as long as all $b_i$'s are Lipschitz continuous and each $\sigma_i$ is H\"older $p$-continuous, for any $p\geq\frac{1}{2}$.

-In view of these complete results for SDE's and the strong parallels between (\ref{eq:genSPDE}) and (\ref{eq:YWSDE}), it had been hoped for decades that pathwise uniqueness would also hold in (\ref{eq:genSPDE}) if the diffusion coefficient $\sigma$ is H\"older-$p$ continuous whenever $p\geq \frac{1}{2}$.
-It was shown in \cite{MP11} that this is the case if $\sigma$ is H\"older-$p$ for $p>\frac{3}{4}$, but in \cite{BMP} and \cite{MMP} that pathwise uniqueness in
+In view of the complete results for SDEs and the strong parallels between (\ref{eqgenSPDE}) and (\ref{eqYWSDE}), it had been hoped for decades that pathwise uniqueness would also hold in (\ref {eqgenSPDE}) if the diffusion coefficient $\sigma$ is H\"older-$p$ continuous whenever $p\geq\frac{1}{2}$.
+It was shown in Mytnik and Perkins \cite{MP11} that this is the case if $\sigma$ is H\"older-$p$ for $p>\frac{3}{4}$, but in Burdzy, Mueller and Perkins \cite{BMP} and Mueller, Mytnik and Perkins \cite {MMP} that pathwise uniqueness in

-fails for $p<\frac{3}{4}$.
-Here, a non-zero solution to (\ref{eq:mainSPDE+1}) exists and, as $0$ is obviously another solution, both pathwise uniqueness and uniqueness in law fail.
-All these results point to the general conclusion that pathwise uniqueness of solutions holds for H\"older-$p$ diffusion coefficients $\sigma$ for $p>\frac{3}{4}$ but can fail for $p\in (0,\frac{3}{4})$.
-(See also \cite{MPS} for the case of coloured noises)
+fails for any $p\in(0,\frac{3}{4})$.
+Here, a nonzero solution to (\ref{eqmainSPDE+1}) exists and, as $0$ is obviously another solution, both pathwise uniqueness and uniqueness in law fail.
+All these results point to the general conclusion that pathwise uniqueness of solutions holds for H\"older-$p$ diffusion coefficients $\sigma$ for $p>\frac{3}{4}$ but can fail for $p\in(0,\frac{3}{4})$.
+See also Mytnik, Perkins and Sturm \cite{MPS} for the case of colored noises.

-In this work, we confirm pathwise \emph{non}-uniqueness of solutions to the SPDE's (\ref{eq:mainSPDE}).
-We stress that by definition, only \emph{nonnegative} solutions are considered in this regard and hence are unique in law by the duality argument mentioned above.
+In this work, we confirm pathwise \emph{nonuniqueness} in the SPDEs (\ref{eqmainSPDE}).
+We stress that by definition, only \emph {nonnegative} solutions are considered in this regard and hence are unique in law by the duality argument mentioned above.
 Our main result is given by the following theorem.